IHE/RAD.IRA/input/pagecontent/rad-x9.md

 > Note: `[FHIR resource]-open` events occur when a context is initially created and when it is re-opened.
 Subscriber event handling may differ for these two cases.

+The Subscriber shall keep track of the `context.versionId` in the local context.

 ##### 2:4.X9.4.1.3.2 Handling update events

 Upon receiving a `[FHIR resource]-update` event, the Subscriber: